Law25/boilerplate/README.md

  6. 1974- The first Internet Service(ISP) is born with the introduction of a commerical version of ARPANET, known as telnet
- -VIncton Cerf and Bobo Kahn(The duo said by mant to be the fathers of the internet, publish) "A protocol for Packet Network Interconnection", which details the design of TCP
+ -Vincton Cerf and Bobo Kahn(The duo said by many to be the fathers of the internet, publish) "A protocol for Packet Network Interconnection", which details the design of TCP

  7.1976- Queen Elizabeth II hits the "send button" on her first email